sibirajr/custom-angular-dialog/custom-angular-dialog/README.md

 ## custom-angular-dialog

-This is a simple, easy, small library for creating dynamic dialogs with angular.
+This is a simple, easy, small, most customizable library for creating dynamic dialogs with angular.
 This can be easily handled by using a `boolean` with customizable header and body content.

 #### Installation